hcc11/interneuron/README.md

 Published results are run for T = 15000 ms and averaged across 5 trials.

-To reproduce published figures - run FigureX.m scripts:
+To reproduce published figures - run FigureX.m scripts in figure_scripts/:

-	FigureX.m - where X is a number indicating the figure from the paper. .m scripts are ready to run.
+figure_scripts/ FigureX.m - where X is a number indicating the figure from the paper. .m scripts are ready to run.

 Supplemental/  - contains all Supplemental Figure scripts indicated by SuppFigureX.m

+simulation/ - contains functions for simulating the network model.

+analysis/ - contains files for analysis of simulation results.

 BE_figTools/ - figure formatting tools, courtesy of Bernhard Englitz.

 animation/ - contains three example state animation files  and .m scripts to generate them.

-		data/ - all data to reproduce published figures
+data/ - data to reproduce published figures.
+The full data files for generating figures can be downloaded from https://zenodo.org/records/15232542
-                         (** For this initial submission, we did not include the data files due to their large sizes.
-We will include them when depositing to online repository upon publication.  ** )